 We focus on the work of Rob Lane, a planner and leader in the field of consensus building, who has provided his services to numerous projects throughout the Northeast.
 In New Jersey, he worked with Netcong, a designated Transit Village.
-A shared vision for future development also contributed to the success of our featured municipality, Collingswood, through the work of A. Nelessen Associates (see also the article from Issue 2).
+A shared vision for future development also contributed to the success of our featured municipality, Collingswood, through the work of A. Nelessen Associates (see also Practitioner Spotlight: New Urbanist Firm Emphasizes Transit-Oriented Design).
 And, we highlight an impressive project in Connecticut, the Gilbert and Bennett Wire Mill redevelopment, which placed a high value on community involvement (Duany, Plater-Zyberk charrette process).

 We hope these examples will inspire community officials, citizens and planners to join together to build their vision before pursuing developer interest and investment.